kyuds/Robotics-6724C/README.md

 * VEX 2018-2019 Season: Turning Point
 * VEX 2019-2020 Season: Tower Takeover

-Note that detailed code description is provided in readme of each folder

 ## Driver Control Programming Theory

 As shown in the image below, there are currently two types of controllers: the original vex joystick and the V5 remote.
 The V5 remote control is the black one on the left.